quixio/quix-streams/docs/publish.md

 ## Write raw Kafka messages

-Quix Streams uses the message brokers' internal protocol for data transmission.
-This protocol is both data and speed optimized so we do encourage you to use it.
-For that you need to use Quix Streams on both producer and consumer sides.
+Quix Streams uses an internal protocol which is both data and speed optimized so we do encourage you to use it, but you need to use Quix Streams on both producer and consumer sides as of today.
+We have plans to support most common formats in near future, but custom formats will always need to be handled manually.

-However, in some cases, you simply do not have the ability to run Quix Streams on both sides.

-To cater for these cases we added the ability to publish the raw, unformatted, messages as a byte array.
-This gives you the freedom to implement the protocol as needed, such as JSON, or comma-separated rows.
+For this, we have created a way to [publish](publish.md#write-raw-kafka-messages) and [subscribe](subscribe.md#read-raw-kafka-messages) to the raw, unformatted messages and work with them as bytes.
+This gives you the ability to implement the protocol as needed and convert between formats.

 You can publish messages with or without a key.
 The following example demonstrates how to publish two messages to Kafka, one message with a key, and one without:

 === "Python"

     ``` python
-    producer = client.create_raw_topic_producer(TOPIC_ID)
+    with (producer := client.create_raw_topic_producer(TOPIC_ID)):
         data = bytearray(bytes("TEXT CONVERTED TO BYTES",'utf-8'))

         #publish value with KEY to kafka
         message = RawMessage(data)
         message.key = MESSAGE_KEY
         producer.publish(message)

         #publish value without key into kafka
         producer.publish(data)
     ```

 === "C\#"

     ``` cs
-    var producer = client.CreateRawTopicProducer(TOPIC_ID);
+    using var producer = client.CreateRawTopicProducer(TOPIC_ID);

     var data = new byte[]{1,3,5,7,1,43};